 I actually recognized most of the people in this visiting church group.
 They were former classmates of mine from Northwestern, so we spent some time eating dinner and catching up.
 We watched a short video about the Bhutanese refugees (more on them in a later post), and then set off to a couple of apartment complexes up the road to meet them personally.

-John Trotter, the director of International Village, along with his wife Charity, have spent three years developing a close network of friendships with the Bhutanese and a few Karen (Burmese) families, meeting with them in their homes and helping them with mail, ESL, occasional small crises, and sometimes just talking and drinking tea.
-It must be difficult to regain a sense of trust after being driven from one's homeland, and the fact that John and Charity have earned such close relationships with these families is a testament to how committed they are to the Bhutanese and their success here in America.
+Bob Flonkerton (not his actual name), the director of International Village, along with his wife Felicity, have spent three years developing a close network of friendships with the Bhutanese and a few Karen (Burmese) families, meeting with them in their homes and helping them with mail, ESL, occasional small crises, and sometimes just talking and drinking tea.
+It must be difficult to regain a sense of trust after being driven from one's homeland, and the fact that Bob and Felicity have earned such close relationships with these families is a testament to how committed they are to the Bhutanese and their success here in America.

 We split into group and went door-to-door dropping off Christmas cookies to the various Bhutanese and Karen families we knew.
 We did this for an hour, and while the people from Superior went back to their hotel for the bed, we finished the night at a Christmas party in the home of one of our Bhutanese friends who has acted as a cultural liaison at the drop-in center.
 Jeremy and Nancy, two other helpers at IV, were already there with their kids, and the kitchen was busy and full of people making fried pork and momo: boiled dumplings stuffed with fermented cabbage.
 The food was wonderful, as it always, and dinner was finished with some steaming cups of chia.